 Undertake the Bachelor of Animation at SAE and build your expertise in all facets of Animation.
 Students will develop fundamental skills and knowledge in this exciting industry in areas such as 3D modelling, character animation, rigging, textures, project management, teamwork, lighting, rendering, and compositing.

 Developing a solid understanding of these areas provides students with a solid foundation and context for further study before exploring in detail the specialist areas.

-During your time at SAE, you will learn about industry standard software such as Maya, Autodesk 3D MAX, and the Adobe Creative Suite.
+During your time at SAE, you will learn about industry-standard software such as Autodesk 3D MAX and the Adobe Creative Suite.

-Each degree program is broken up into discrete stages, each designed to promote different skills.
+Each degree programme is broken up into discrete stages, each designed to promote different skills.